MariamAshraff/MariamAshraff/README.md

 ---

 ### 💫 About Me
 I am a Software Engineering graduate and an **ITI 5-Month Full Stack .NET Track** participant.
-I’m passionate about building scalable backend systems and crafting "Glassmorphism" & Clean UI/UX frontend experiences.
+I’m passionate about building scalable backend systems and crafting "Glassmorphism" & frontend experiences.
 I love bridging the gap between complex logic and elegant design.

 - 📍 Based in **Cairo, Egypt**
 - 🎓 CS Graduate with **GPA 3.4 (Very Good)** | Graduation Project: **Excellent (A+)**
 - 🚀 Currently focusing on **Enterprise-level .NET APIs & Angular 20**
-- 💡 Fun fact: I've worked on everything from **ADAS Systems** in Rust to **Luxury Hotel Branding**.
+- 💡 Fun fact: I've worked on everything from **ADAS Systems** to **HealthCare system**.

 ---